Yugesh1620/-NeuroGuard-Embedded-Parkinson-s-Detection-System/README.md

 The LCD screen displays real-time and final results of the recorded data.
 An LED provides visual indication if any tremors are detected.
 # Team Members
--Yugesh Panta
+- Yugesh Panta
--Srujana Kanchisamudram Seshagiribabu
+- Srujana Kanchisamudram Seshagiribabu
--Rithvik Peeriga
+- Rithvik Peeriga